-Figure 1 Software Defined Radio (SDR) Architecture NAVSYS has developed a Software Defined Radio that includes the capability to operate both as a GPS receiver and also as a 900 MHz transceiver operating within the Industrial, Scientific and Medical (ISM) band.
-Since both the GPS and communications functions reside within common radio hardware, this positioning and communications (POSCOMM) device can use the GPS and communications functionality to provide a positioning capability that leverages both the GPS derived pseudorange and carrier phase observations and also Time-Of-Arrival (TOA) observations derived from the communications channel.
+A Software Defined Radio (SDR) provides a flexible architecture that allows the same radio components to be reconfigured to perform different functions.
+NAVSYS has developed an SDR that includes the capability to operate both as a Global Positioning System (GPS) receiver and also as a 900 MHz transceiver operating within the Industrial, Scientific and Medical (ISM) band.
+Since both the GPS and communications functions reside within radio common hardware. this positioning and communications (POSCOMM) device can use the GPS and communications functionality to provide a positioning capability that leverages both the GPS derived pseudorange and carrier phase observations and also Time-Of-Arrival (TOA) observations derived from the communications channel.
 The design of the POSCOMM Software Defined Radio is described in this paper.

+Figure 1 Software Defined Radio Architecture

-The POSCOMM SDRs are designed to operate in a networked architecture, as shown in Figure 2, where "Master" units are designated as transmitters to provide TOA augmented navigation to "Slave" units operating as receivers in a GPS denied urban environment.
-The Master units transmit a TOA message which includes a pseudorandom sequence from which the time of arrival at the "Slave" unit can be precisely determined.
+The POSCOMM SDRs are designed to operate in a networked architecture, as shown in Figure 2, where "Master" units are designated as transmitters to provide TOA augmented navigation to "Slave" units operating as receivers in a GPS-denied urban environment.
+The Master units transmit a TOA message that includes a pseudorandom sequence from which the time of arrival at the Slave unit can be precisely determined.
 A message is also sent including the precise time of transmission of the TOA message and the precise location of the Master unit based on the GPS observations.
 The time-of-arrival differenced with the time-of-transmission provides the Slave unit with a pseudorange observation from each of the Master units' locations.
 This can be used to solve for the position of the Slave either using the TOA updates alone or using a combination of both the GPS and TOA observations.

 Figure 2 POSCOMM TOA NETWORK^[1]

-POSCOMM SOFTWARE DEFINED RADIO
+2. POSCOMM SOFTWARE DEFINED RADIO

-The POSCOMM GPS/TOA navigation solution was implemented using NAVSYS' Software Defined Radio test bed shown in Figure 4.
-This has been developed using a modular PC/104 configuration to facilitate rapid prototyping and testing of SDR software applications to support advanced positioning and communications Previously, this SDR has been used for functions. demonstrating a Software GPS Receiver (SGR) API^[2], Network Assisted GPS operation using the Military P(Y)code GPS signals^[3], and also integrated GPS/inertial including operation Ultra-Tightly-Coupled (UTC) GPS/inertial tracking^[4].
+The POSCOMM GPS/TOA navigation solution was implemented using NAVSYS' Software Defined Radio test bed shown in Figure 3^[2.]
+This has been developed using a modular PC/104 configuration to facilitate rapid prototyping and testing of SDR software applications to support advanced positioning and communications functions.
+Previously, this SDR has been used for demonstrating a Software GPS Receiver (SGR) Application Programming Interface (API)^[3], network assisted GPS operation using the military P(Y) code GPS signals^[4], and also integrated GPS/inertial operation including Ultra-Tightly-Coupled (UTC) GPS/inertial tracking^[5].

-Figure 3 POSCOMM SDR
+Figure 3 POSCOMM SDR Components